Marcusjnls/blog-post/README.md

 `python3 manage.py server`

 Open the browser on `http://localhost:5000/`

+## Known Bugs
+The application has to start from the registration page so that the user can access the full features from the app

 ## Support and contact details
 Contact me for any comments, reviews or advice;